 - Make sure all the equipment are absolutely clean and dry, any small fat or even a tiny bit of egg yolk can ruin the meringue

-- Pre-heat oven to 90 C / 194°F, line baking tray with parchment paper.
+- Pre-heat oven to 90 C / 194°F, line baking tray with a baking sheet.
 Make sure about your REAL oven temperature and use a Digital oven thermometer if you can

 - Stir egg white with sugar over double boiler on medium heat until sugar fully dissolves.
 This can take about 5 minutes

 - Once sugar dissolved remove the mixture from the double boiler and start whisking in a Stand mixer with cream of tartar (optional).
 Start on low speed and increase gradually